 So often teachers are asked to teach math standards—whether they be from the Common Core or other rigorous standards—and aren’t given enough help or the resources to do it well.
+Algebraic thinking?
+For real?
+I’ve talked to teachers who roll their eyes and tell me that they don’t really even GET what that means.

 If you sometimes struggle to know exactly what the standards mean or how to break them down for your students, I believe this new line of math resources is exactly what you need!
-It includes the following components to help teach fourth grade algebraic thinking and operations.
+It includes the following components to help teach fourth-grade algebraic thinking and operations.

 *Clearly worded standard page (CCSS Aligned) to compare to whatever standards you use.